unioslo/harborapi/docs/usage/recipes/conc-artifact.md

 ```

 !!! note
-    We use `return_exceptions=True` as an argument to `asyncio.gather` in the example, which means you have to manually
-    filter out these exceptions from the list and choose how to handle them.
+    We use `return_exceptions=True` as an argument to `asyncio.gather` in the example, which means exceptions are returned in the list of results.
+These exceptions should be filtered out and handled.
-    Set `return_exceptions` to `False` if you wish any encountered exceptions to abort execution.
+    Set `return_exceptions` to `False` if you wish any encountered exceptions to be raised automatically.